 10.5 Appeals Process for Postdoctoral Scholar Dismissal

-A Postdoctoral Scholar who has been dismissed based on either Unsatisfactory Performance or Misconduct has the right to appeal the dismissal via the Grievance Policy outlined in the Handbook.
+A Postdoctoral Scholar who has been dismissed based on either Unsatisfactory Performance or Misconduct has the right to appeal the dismissal via the formal grievances option outlined in the Graduate College Handbook.

-If no appeal is submitted within ten (10) business days, the Postdoctoral Scholar resignation action will be initiated by the PI/Supervisor’s employing unit.
+If no appeal is submitted within ten (10) business days, the Postdoctoral Scholar waives the right to appeal, and the dismissal will be processed by the PI/Supervisor’s employing unit.